IamAdiSri/hpc-net/README.md

 # hpc-net
-Stateless, ethernet-based networking for datacenter-scale HPC applications
+Stateless, ethernet-based networking for datacenter-scale HPC applications.

 ## About